j3sv1n/pi-timer/README.md

 <h1 style="font-family:'Syne', sans-serif; font-weight:800; color:#fff;">Pi <span style="color:#d14242;">Timer</span></h1>

-A web-based timer management system designed to run smoothly on Raspberry Pi devices[cite: 7].
+A web-based timer management system designed to run smoothly on Raspberry Pi devices.
 Ideal for presentations, events, or any scenario requiring a highly visible, remotely controlled clock, countdown timer, or stopwatch on a fullscreen monitor.

 ## Features

-- **Web Interface**: Control the clock, timer, and stopwatch through a clean web UI[cite: 7].
+- **Web Interface**: Control the clock, timer, and stopwatch through a clean web UI.
-- **Real-time Display**: Dedicated display application that shows the active timer in fullscreen[cite: 7].
+- **Real-time Display**: Dedicated display application that shows the active timer in fullscreen.
 - **Custom Limits & Alerts**: Set hard stops or visual blinking alerts when a timer or stopwatch reaches a specific limit.
 - **12/24 Hour Formats**: Easily toggle the standard clock display format.
-- **Optional Authentication**: Secure login system with admin capabilities — or disable it for public access[cite: 7].
+- **Optional Authentication**: Secure login system with admin capabilities — or disable it for public access.
-- **Responsive Design**: Works perfectly on desktop and mobile devices for easy remote control[cite: 7].
+- **Responsive Design**: Works perfectly on desktop and mobile devices for easy remote control.

 ## Installation

 ### Prerequisites

-- Raspberry Pi OS installed on your Pi device[cite: 7]
+- Raspberry Pi OS installed on your Pi device
-- Internet connection for downloading packages[cite: 7]
+- Internet connection for downloading packages

 ### Setup